survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 };
 ```

 In this case, we report for every identifier found.
-In practice, you'll likely want to do something more complex than this, but this is a good starting point.
+In practice, you’ll likely want to do something more complex than this, but this is a good starting point.

 Next, you need to execute `npm link` within `eslint-plugin-custom` to make your plugin visible to your system. `npm link` allows you to consume a development version of a library you are developing.
 To reverse the link, you can execute `npm unlink` when you feel like it.